Areas of special interest and/or knowledge that I’ve been able to draw upon for many of my programmes:

 I’m connected on the screening circuit and have both an analytical and ‘standard seat’ approach to film criticism.

 Arts, Culture & Entertainment

-Friday evenings on BBC Radio Oxford covered Oxfordshire’s cultural scene between Aug 18-Sept 19, thanks to Laurie’s weekly 3-hour arts programme.
-He is well-regarded as an interviewer and advocate for art, theatre, music, exhibitions and self-development, having created an entertaining blend of eclectic and wide-ranging interests and on-air features.
+Friday evenings on BBC Radio Oxford covered Oxfordshire’s cultural scene between Aug 18-Sept 19 thanks to my weekly 3-hour arts programme.

 Gaming & Game Music

 I fell in love with games thanks to my SEGA Master System (Sonic, specifically!) and have been a composer, remixer and fan of game music for 16 years or so.
 Head to Music for a few remix snippets.

 I worked to increase BBC Oxford’s gaming coverage while making Time Out with Laurie Bailey, having spotted that the expansion of the industry meant greater mainstream interest opportunities.

 Alex Graham from BBC Solent & Jo Taylor from Rebellion Games contributed game reviews and industry news, aiming to make it accessible to BBC Oxford’s demographic (i.e. varying existing knowledge), and we had some fun with the coverage too – listen below for Alex & I running down his top games of 2018: